Paying a Deposit When Buying a House in Queensland

 The timing of the payment of the deposit is negotiated between the parties prior to signing the contract.
 In some cases, the deposit may need to be paid within a certain timeframe after the contract is signed.
 In other cases, the deposit may need to be paid at settlement.
 It’s important to clarify the timing of the payment of the deposit with your real estate agent or solicitor before you sign the contract.

-Ensuring payment of the deposit: Your conveyancer will advise you on how and when to pay the deposit to the seller or their representative.
-They will also advise you how to pay that deposit so that it is paid in accordance with the terms of the sale contract.
+- Ensuring payment of the deposit: Your conveyancer will advise you on how and when to pay the deposit to the seller or their representative.
+They will also advise you how to pay so that it’s processed in accordance with the terms of the sale contract.

 FAQs